string

 starts_with

-Returns true if the first string starts with the second string.
+Returns true if the first string starts with the match string.

 Example